 provide all of this information to your solicitor.

-Recording the details doesn’t end after you’ve documented the accident or illness.
-You will need to keep track of doctor’s visits, medications, treatments, operations, expenses and wage loss information.
+After you’ve documented the accident or illness, you’ll also need to keep a record of doctor’s visits, medications, treatments, operations, expenses and wage loss information.
 The more information you have available to support your claim, the better.
 Keeping a notebook or binder allows you to gather all of the information in a central location, which makes it much easier when your solicitor requests the documentation.
 Detailed information also gives your solicitor an opportunity to assess the merits of your case.

 The next step after seeking medical attention and reporting the accident to the proper authorities is to consult with a personal injury solicitor.
 You should consult a solicitor as soon as possible because there are time limitations for filing a claim.
 If you wait too late to file a claim, you will not be financially compensated for your injuries or illness.